ska-telescope/ska-tango-testing/docs/src/guide/integration/getting_started.rst

             previous_value="OFF",
         )

-        # (we can also check only past events wihout using a timeout)
+        # (we can also check only past events without using a timeout)
         # (descriptor is optional too)
         assert_that(tracer).has_change_event_occurred(
             device_name=other_device_proxy,  # name can be a device proxy